St John’s Schoolhouse Museum

 Things To Do Reid, Canberra, Australian Capital Territory

-In 1908 the School was closed, but in 1969 the restored Schoolhouse building was re-opened as a museum of Canberra’s early history and education.
+In 1907, the School was closed, but in 1969 the restored Schoolhouse building was reopened as a museum of Canberra’s early history and education.
 St John’s Schoolhouse Museum is proud of its role in the community as one of Canberra’s first museums.

 Displays feature early education artefacts and photographs of the district.
 These enable visitors to imagine the very different scene of rural Canberra, before it became the Federal Capital.

-The Schoolhouse is very much a part of the historic St John’s precinct in Reid, which in 2025 will celebrate 180 years since its beginnings.
+The Schoolhouse is very much a part of the historic St John’s Church precinct, which in 2025 celebrated 180 years of serving the local community.
 A visit to the Schoolhouse should ideally take in the associated historic Church and Churchyard.

 Facilities